-It will include essays by Renee Carmichael, Padma Chirumamilla, Mark Dery, Marialaura Ghidini, Rebekah Modrak, Gaia Tedone, and Rob Walker, that will reflect on the many disciplines intersecting within this project (Art, Consumer Culture, Information Technology, Law and Sociology)
+The book includes essays by Renee Carmichael, Padma Chirumamilla, Mark Dery, Marialaura Ghidini & Rebekah Modrak, Gaia Tedone, and Rob Walker.
+The texts reflect on the many disciplines intersecting within this project (Art, Consumer Culture, Information Technology, Law and Sociology).
+The essays can also be found in the Writing section of this website.

 #exstrange expands on the idealism of such groups as New York Correspondence School and Fluxus by utilizing online commerce as a tool for interconnection, shared interests, social responsibility and exchange.
 The project builds upon interventionist art by providing a forum for artists to reinterpret the structures, conditions, and topics of eBay both as individuals and as a collective force. #exstrange attempts to exert a spirit of self-determination into the consumer cultural industry of eBay through the conscious rejection of conventional organization and practices of the art world in order to assert creative freedom, independent of market forces.